Laws, Policies, & Standards

 To ensure that all faculty, staff, students, and members of the public have equal opportunity, our programs must be designed in such a way that everyone has access, including when access is via technology.

-Laws, policies, standards, and guidelines all play roles in fostering an inclusive environment.
-Many higher education institutions have implemented policies requiring that websites, and in some cases all information technology, be accessible.
-Other institutions have faced legal action in the form of resolutions or lawsuits.
+Some higher education institutions have faced legal action in the form of resolutions or lawsuits related to their IT accessibility.
 The following pages were developed in order to organize this information so that we and other institutions might learn from it and apply it to our own accessibility efforts.

 Provides a comprehensive summary of legal cases related to technology accessibility, especially in higher education